Chase-Zhang/CTSAN/README.md

 ### Environments and Dependencies

-* We run CTSAN model on Linux sytem with configuration of Ubuntu 20.04, CUDA 11.7, and GPU RTX 3090.
+* We run CTSAN model on Linux sytems with the configuration of Ubuntu 20.04, CUDA 11.7, and GPU RTX 3090.

 Python 3 (Anaconda is preferred)